Canadian residents pay in Canadian funds at the exchange rate of 1.33

 Florida Keys: Marine & Wildlife Conservation 16 Days

-This string of tropical islands stretches off the southern tip of Florida, and is home to some of the most incredible marine and wildlife in the U.S. On this student community service and environmental stewardship program in the Florida Keys, teens have the opportunity to make a difference by helping restore coral nurseries, preserving the marine environment, learning about proper dolphin care, and much more!
+This string of tropical islands stretches off the southern tip of Florida, and is home to some of the most incredible marine and wildlife in the U.S. On this student community service and environmental stewardship program in the Florida Keys, teens have the opportunity to make a difference by helping restore coral nurseries, preserving the marine environment, learning about shark conservation efforts, and much more!
 You’ll also learn how to protect biodiversity and ocean life through partnerships with the scientific community.
 This Florida Keys student experience uses a service-learning framework where our staff provide guidance and reflection on the impact of the work we do throughout the program.
-Beautiful beaches and laid-back island vibes are just a bonus on this community service program.
+Beautiful beaches and laid-back island vibes are just a bonus on this community service and career experience.
 By the time of your final evening together, you will be a close-knit group, wishing you could prolong your stay to help even more!

 The perfect balance of experiential education, meaningful service projects and unforgettable adventures.